-However, in the first few months of 2017, the Intelligence Ministry arrested the following individuals for their peaceful activism and personal beliefs.
-One activist even predicted that she would be arrested as part of a campaign run by hardliners to make Rouhani appear weak before the election.
+However, the Intelligence Ministry has arrested the following individuals for their peaceful activism and personal beliefs since December 2016.
+One activist predicted she would be arrested as part of a “campaign” by hardliners.

 Hengameh Shahidi: Before she was arrested in the Iranian city of Mashhad on March 8, 2017, the political activist said she was being targeted “as part of a project to arrest political activists and journalists before the presidential election so that the designated candidate (of the hardliners) would be guaranteed a victory, just like in the 2009 election.”
 In the hand-written letter, posted on March 13 on her Instagram page, Shahidi also said she would go on hunger strike as soon as she was taken into custody.
 Shahidi was an adviser to Mehdi Karroubi, a former presidential candidate and opposition leader who has been under house arrest since 2011.
 She was also a journalist for his party’s newspaper, Etemad Melli.

 Sepideh Ghoulian: The civil rights activist was arrested at her home in Ahwaz, Khuzestan Province, on February 24, 2017 and released on bail several days later.
 She has not been charged, but informed sources believe she was arrested because of her Instagram posts about child labor and environmental issues.